AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 is not true, for Origen taught that at some period in the future, love and holiness will be so absorbed by all souls that, though, theoretically, they will be free, they will so will that lapse will be impossible.
-Jerome, Justinian, Dr. Pond, and others are explicitly confuted by the great scholar and saint.
+Jerome, Justinian, Dr. **Pond**, and others are explicitly confuted by the great scholar and saint.
 In his comments on Romans 6:9, 10, he says: \"The apostle decides, by an absolute decision, that now Christ dies no more, in order that those who live together with him may be secure of the endlessness of their life....
 Free-will indeed remains, but the power of the cross suffices for all orders, and all ages, past and to come.
-And that free-will will not lead to sin, is plain, because love never faileth, and when God is loved with all the heart, and soul, and mind, and strength, and our neighbor as ourselves, where is the place for sin?\" In his great work \"De Principiis,\" he declares: \"The nature of this body of ours will be changed into the glory of a spiritual body, in which state we are to believe that it will remain always and immutably by the will of the Creator,\" etc. Though Origen insisted that the human will must forever be free, he did not admit that the soul could abuse its freedom by continuing forever to lapse into sin.
+And that free-will will not lead to sin, is plain, because love never fails, and when God is loved with all the heart, and soul, and mind, and strength, and our neighbor as ourselves, where is the place for sin?\"

+In his great work *De Principiis*, he declares: \"The nature of this body of ours will be changed into the glory of a spiritual body, in which state we are to believe that it will remain always and immutably by the will of the Creator,\" etc. Though Origen insisted that the human will must forever be free, he did not admit that the soul could abuse its freedom by continuing forever to lapse into sin.

 # 13. A Third Century Group.

 While we mourn that so little of the literature of the early days of our religion remains, the wonder is that we have so much, rather than so little.
-The persecutions of Decius and Diocletian --- especially of the latter --- were most unrelenting towards Christian books.[^278] \"The volumes which escaped from the perils of those days were like brands snatched from the fire.\" \"A little dust --- precious, indeed, as gold
+The persecutions of Decius and Diocletian --- especially of the latter --- were most unrelenting towards Christian books.[^278]

+"The volumes which escaped from the perils of those days were like brands snatched from the fire."

---- in a few sepulchral urns, is all that now remains.\" And later, the burning of the Alexandrine library by the Arabs, the destructive persecutions of heretics, the ban of council, and the curse of pope and priest, in the church\'s long eclipse, destroyed innumerable volumes, so that there is ample reason to believe that, could we inspect all that Clement, Origen and others wrote, in the original Greek, untampered with, we should have pages where we now have sentences avowing Universalism.
+"A little dust --- precious, indeed, as gold --- in a few sepulchral urns, is all that now remains."

+And later, the burning of the Alexandrine library by the Arabs, the destructive persecutions of heretics, the ban of council, and the curse of pope and priest, in the church\'s long eclipse, destroyed innumerable volumes, so that there is ample reason to believe that, could we inspect all that Clement, Origen and others wrote, in the original Greek, untampered with, we should have pages where we now have sentences avowing Universalism.
 Occasionally an ancient volume is yet found, accidentally buried, as was the Philosophumena of Hippolytus, formerly attributed to Origen, discovered by a learned Greek in a monastery on Mount Athos, in the year 1842.
 Of the ten books contained in the volume, the second, the third, and the beginning of the fourth are gone.

 ## Hippolytus.

-Hippolytus (about AD 220) enumerates and comments on thirty-two heresies, but universal restoration is not named among them.[^279]And yet, Clement of Alexandria, and Origen --- then living --- were everywhere regarded as the great teachers of the church, and their view of man\'s future destiny was generally prevalent, according to Augustine, Jerome and others.
-It could not then have been regarded as a
-\"heresy\" or Hippolytus would have named it.
+Hippolytus (about 220 AD) enumerates and comments on thirty-two heresies, but universal restoration is not named among them.[^279] And yet, Clement of Alexandria, and Origen --- then living --- were everywhere regarded as the great teachers of the church, and their view of man\'s future destiny was generally prevalent, according to Augustine, Jerome and others.
+It could not then have been regarded as a "heresy" or Hippolytus would have named it.
 What a force there is in the fact that not one of those who wrote against the heresies of their times ever name universal salvation as one of them!
 Hippolytus mentions thirty-two.
-Epiphanius wrote his Panarion and epitomized it in his Anacephalaeosis or Recapitulation, but not one of the heresy-hunters includes our faith in his maledictions.
+Epiphanius wrote his *Panarion* and epitomized it in his *Anacephalaeosis* or *Recapitulation*, but not one of the heresy-hunters includes our faith in his maledictions.
 Can there be stronger evidence than this fact that the doctrine was not then heretical?

-It is curious to notice how the mind of a theolo- gian can be prejudiced.
-Dean Wordsworth in his translation of Hippolytus gives the language of that contemporary of Origen, to show that the former had no sympathy with the broad faith of the latter.
-He quotes Hippolytus thus:
+It is curious to notice how the mind of a theologian can be prejudiced.
-\"The coming malediction of the judgment of fire, and the dark and rayless aspect of tartarus, not irradiated by the voice of the Word, and the surge of the ever-flowing lake, generating fire, and the eye of tartarean avenging angels ever fixed in malediction,\" etc. The Dean unwarrantably, because inaccurately, translates *kolaston* \"avenging,\" a meaning it does not possess.
+**Dean Wordsworth** in his translation of Hippolytus gives the language of that contemporary of Origen, to show that the former had no sympathy with the broad faith of the latter.
+He quotes Hippolytus thus: \"The coming malediction of the judgment of fire, and the dark and rayless aspect of tartarus, not irradiated by the voice of the Word, and the surge of the ever-flowing lake, generating fire, and the eye of tartarean avenging angels ever fixed in malediction,\" etc. The Dean unwarrantably, because inaccurately, translates *kolaston* "avenging," a meaning it does not possess.
 It is rendered punish, chastise, correct, but never carries the sense of revenge.
-Furthermore, disregarding the fact that the acknowledged Universalist fathers denounce the sinner with words as intense as is the above language, which may be literally fulfilled and yet restoration ensue beyond it all, the Dean renders the very next paragraph thus: \"You will have your body immortal (greek)[^280] and incorruptible (greek), together with your soul\" (greek, life).
-Now had Hippolytus intended to teach the absolutely interminable duration of the \"tartarean fire,\" would he not have used these stronger terms, *aphtharton* and *athanaton*, which are never employed in the New Testament to teach limited duration, and is not the fact that he used the weaker word to describe punishment, evidence that he did not in this passage in the \"Philosophumena\" intend to teach the sinner\'s endless torment?
+Furthermore, disregarding the fact that the acknowledged Universalist fathers denounce the sinner with words as intense as is the above language, which may be literally fulfilled and yet restoration ensue beyond it all, the **Dean** renders the very next paragraph thus: "You will have your body immortal (greek)[^280] and incorruptible (greek), together with your soul" (greek, life).
+Now had Hippolytus intended to teach the absolutely interminable duration of the "tartarean fire," would he not have used these stronger terms, *aphtharton* and *athanaton*, which are never employed in the New Testament to teach limited duration, and is not the fact that he used the weaker word to describe punishment, evidence that he did not in this passage in the *Philosophumena* intend to teach the sinner\'s endless torment?

-Not less surprising is the language of Dean Wordsworth, and his misreading of the facts of his- tory, when he comments on the harsh and bitter tone of Hippolytus, in his treatment of heretics, in the
-\"Philosophumena.\" Contrasting the acrid temper of Hippolytus with the sweetness of Origen, Dean Wordsworth says:
+Not less surprising is the language of **Dean Wordsworth**, and his misreading of the facts of history, when he comments on the harsh and bitter tone of Hippolytus, in his treatment of heretics, in the *Philosophumena*.
+Contrasting the acrid temper of Hippolytus with the sweetness of Origen, **Dean Wordsworth** says:

-\"The opinion of Origen with regard to future punishments is well known.
+"The opinion of Origen with regard to future punishments is well known.
 The same feelings which induced him to palliate the errors of heretics, beguiled him into exercising his ingenuity in tampering with the declarations of Scripture concerning the eternal duration of the future punishment of sin.
-Thus false charity betrayed him into heresy.\"[^281]
+Thus false charity betrayed him into heresy."[^281]

 This is a sad reversal of cause and effect.
 Why not say that the sublime fact of God\'s goodness resulting in universal salvation, created in